Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere: Higher commutative monoids and higher semiadditivity

-The non-$p$-typical case is discussed in \cite[\S 5.1]{HarpazSpans}.
-The proof for the $p$-typical case is identical.
+The non-$p$-typical case is discussed in \cite[\S 5.1 and Corollary 5.15]{HarpazSpans} and the proof for the $p$-typical case is identical\footnote{The necessary properties of the collection of $p$-typical $m$-finite spaces are that, like the collection of $m$-finite spaces, they are closed under finite limits and extensions.}.
 Roughly, the first two parts of the proposition articulate a sense in which the $\infty$-category is universal among $p$-typically $m$-semiadditive $\infty$-categories.
-Together with the third part, one has the following corollary which we will be critical to our arguments: